 5. Install conductor box fascia covers as indicated on the drawings.
 Fully clip fascia covers to stainless steel conductor boxes, or secure to substrate with fasteners appropriate for the substrate encountered.

-H. Plumbing vents, tubular penetrations and pitch pan flashings:
+H. Plumbing vents, tubular penetrations, and pitch pan flashings:

 1. Flash tubular penetrations and pitch pans as indicated on drawings.
 Do not use pitch pans at tubular penetrations without the approval of the Owner.